 This isn’t your usual Japanese sportbike.. this is a hard-core performance motorcycle aimed directly at the hard-core performance rider.
 If you think the essence of motorcycling is the sensation of leaning into corners, you need one.
 Source: Motorcyclist 1984

-Despite the 908cc engine being at least 10% smaller than her competitors (Z1300!), almost 40 years later it still ranks as the 17th fastest production motorcycle – ever.
+Almost 40 years later (2020) it still ranks as the 17th fastest production motorcycle – ever.
 But in 1984 it’s performance was breath-taking.
 Not simply the first +150mph motorcycle, it cornered properly & was out-run by only a handful of exclusive supercars – off the line it left all of these far behind.

 The GPz was, by almost every measure, King of the Road.